-Launching later this year (with a public beta in July), iOS 15 and iPadOS 15 look to bring a number of significant upgrades to iPhones and iPads alike, with big FaceTime enhancements and meaningful new features coming to everything from Photos to Maps, notifications, privacy, and quite a bit more.
+Launching today, iOS 15 and iPadOS 15 bring a number of significant upgrades to iPhones and iPads, with big FaceTime enhancements and meaningful new features coming to everything from Photos to Maps, notifications, privacy, and quite a bit more.

 1) FaceTime’s big upgrade

 After the year-plus that we’ve all had, it’s no surprise that some of Apple’s biggest iOS 15 enhancements come with communications features.
 FaceTime has long been used by Apple device owners for easy video calls, but it’s been limited to other users within that ecosystem.